Knowing how to take photographic feedback when you receive it 99.9% of the time is a positive experience, or at least it should be.

-If the feedback suggests taking the shot again then just make a mental note and remember to watch out the next time your shooting.
+If feedback pertains to taking the shot again then just make a mental note and remember to watch out the next time your shoot.
 Keep a little note on your phone.

 Following on from testing the changes it’s now solely down to you to decide if the advice was right – or at least if your creative eye agrees.
-Photography, like any art, is subjective so there is no hard right or wrong – it’s a personal interpretation.
+Photography, like any art, is subjective.
+There is no hard right or wrong – it’s a personal interpretation.

 Therefore you need to honestly decide if you like the changes more than the original.
 There is no harm or weakness to agree or disagree – just as long as you’ve tried and acknowledged.